 Brightened a Dark Picture

-How to Brighten a Dark Picture in Easy Steps
+How to Brighten an Underexposed Dark Picture Manually in Lightroom

 Lightroom has easy-to-use tools specifically for brightening underexposed images, and it breaks down complex adjustments into simple sliders and controls.
 Let's take a look at some of the key brightening tools Lightroom offers, and you'll see how easy it is to use.